iloveicedgreentea/GPM-to-Spotify/Readme.md

 # Google Play Music to Spotify Playlist Transfer Tool Ultimate 3000 Edition

+2021 Update: SongShift is now available and mostly free and very good so I recommend using that instead.
+This repo is no longer maintained.

 This Python script will transfer your GPM playlists to Spotify.
 I wrote this for three main reasons:

 1) I was moving to Spotify and there was no way I would transfer 4000 songs by hand